joeysapp/axi/README.md

     rect({ center: true, pos: [5, 5], width: 10, height: 10 })
 ```

-## Shape Params for Creation
+## Shape Creation
 There are some base props and methods of `Params` objects, such as:
 - [ ] translate
-  - Translate by xyz versus translation matrix
+  - (Translate by xyz versus translation matrix?)
   - [ ] transform
   - [ ] skew
   - [ ] warp
 - [ ] subdivide

-## Shape Params for the Plotter
 - [ ] is_drawn
+  - Tells plotter if the pen should be down for this shape

 ## Shape Helper methods for Composition or Generation
-Turn complex sketches into parameterized shapes for easier use
+Simpler, algorithmic stuff I've done before:
 - [ ] grid({ width, height, rows, columns })
 - [ ] repeat({ shapes, translation_matrix, times )
   - draw shapes n times, translating reference matrix every loop

+More complex stuff I haven't done before:
+- [ ] Boolean logic e.g. Give me a shape that is the difference of these two shapes
 - [ ] Masking a Shape within another Shape ("hatch fill")
+- [ ] Evenly-space/pack 1000 vectors inside this shape (likely same intersection math as above)
+- [ ] Text using Python's fonttools and Glyph Tables

+## Shape Templating
+Make it easy to save sketches/shapes and make your own ShapeType like:
 - [ ] timestamp({ time, font, size })
 - [ ] git-commit-and-hash( ... )
 - [ ] my-cool-frame( ... )